Fatal police shooting: Officers kill Tauranga double murder suspect

 Tauranga Mayor Tenby Powell said today that he was concerned for the public's safety amid gang turf wars in the area.

-District commander Superintendent Andy McGregor said yesterday that police tried to stop a car at 7.46pm on Carmichael Rd in relation to the fatal shooting of the two men on Tuesday.
+McGregor said yesterday that police tried to stop a car at 7.46pm on Carmichael Rd in relation to the fatal shooting of the two men on Tuesday.

 The car failed to stop and a gun was fired at police, he said.

 "The vehicle fled toward the CBD and continued to fire shots at police.
-The vehicle then stopped and an occupant continued to discharge the firearm."
+The vehicle then stopped and an occupant continued to discharge the firearm.

 "Police returned fire and in the exchange the offender was fatally wounded."